 Specifies whether to start Oracle VM VirtualBox right after successful installation.

 Set to 1 to enable, 0 to disable.
 Default is 1.

-2.2 Installing on macOS Hosts
+2.2 Installing on Mac OS X Hosts

-For macOS hosts, Oracle VM VirtualBox ships in a dmg disk image file.
-Perform the following steps to install on a macOS host:
+For Mac OS X hosts, Oracle VM VirtualBox ships in a dmg disk image file.
+Perform the following steps to install on a Mac OS X host: